Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Acknowledgements

 \section{Acknowledgements}

-{This paper benefited from the critical reading by several colleagues from various disciplines.
-This work received support from: the program SYSCOMM of the French National Research Agency, the ANR (project DyXi, grant ANR-08-SYSC-0008); the CNRS interdisciplinary programs, PEPS Humain and PEPS MoMIS; the European Research Council advanced grant ERC ReaDi (European Union's 7th Framework Programme FB/2007-13/, ERC Grant Agreement no 321186 held by H. Berestycki).
-N.R. was supported by the NSF Grant DMS-1516778.}
+{This paper benefited from the critical reading by several colleagues from various fields, as well as from useful remarks of anonymous referees.
+All the maps (Fig. \ref{fig:fit_com_idf}d and \ref{fig:com_idf_timeline}, and Supplementary Videos 1 and 2), have been generated thanks to the Open Street Map data \copyright OpenStreetMap contributors (\url{https://www.openstreetmap.org/copyright}).
+This work received support from: the European Research Council advanced grant ERC ReaDi (European Union's 7th Framework Programme FB/2007-13/, ERC Grant Agreement no 321186 held by H. Berestycki); the CNRS interdisciplinary programs, PEPS Humain and PEPS MoMIS; the program SYSCOMM of the French National Research Agency, the ANR (project DyXi, grant ANR-08-SYSC-0008) .
+N.R. was supported by the NSF Grant DMS-1516778. }